Figures and tables are used to offer visualised information to the reader.

 A table displays information in orderly columns and rows.

-Below, a few sample references are presented.
+Below, 3 sample references in body text to figures and tables are presented.

 In a learning organisation, action, data gathering, evaluation and planning rotate in an endless cycle (Figure 8).